Notre Dame and Michigan play in second round of NCAA Tournament

 BETMGM SPORTSBOOK LINE: Fighting Irish -14.5; over/under is 153.5

-BOTTOM LINE: No. 8 Notre Dame and Michigan square off in the NCAA Tournament second round.
+BOTTOM LINE: No. 8 Notre Dame and Michigan play in the NCAA Tournament second round.

-The Fighting Irish are 17-3 against ACC opponents and 10-2 in non-conference play.
-Notre Dame is third in the ACC at limiting opponent scoring, giving up 61.9 points while holding opponents to 36.2% shooting.
+The Fighting Irish’s record in ACC games is 17-3, and their record is 10-2 against non-conference opponents.
+Notre Dame has a 25-1 record in games decided by 10 points or more.

 The Wolverines are 13-8 in Big Ten play.
-Michigan is sixth in the Big Ten with 10.1 offensive rebounds per game led by Syla Swords averaging 2.2.
+Michigan is eighth in the Big Ten with 34.0 rebounds per game led by Syla Swords averaging 6.2.

 Notre Dame scores 85.4 points, 19.4 more per game than the 66.0 Michigan gives up.
-Michigan averages 7.6 made 3-pointers per game this season, 2.2 more made shots on average than the 5.4 per game Notre Dame allows.
+Michigan has shot at a 45.4% clip from the field this season, 9.2 percentage points higher than the 36.2% shooting opponents of Notre Dame have averaged.

 TOP PERFORMERS: Olivia Miles is averaging 15.8 points, 5.8 rebounds and 5.9 assists for the Fighting Irish.
-Hannah Hidalgo is averaging 20.6 points and 3.9 rebounds while shooting 40.1% over the past 10 games.
+Hannah Hidalgo is averaging 20.6 points over the last 10 games.

 Swords is averaging 15.9 points and 6.2 rebounds for the Wolverines.
 Jordan Hobbs is averaging 16.1 points over the last 10 games.